Ashu240698/Ashu240698/README.md

 - 👋 Hi, I’m @Ashu240698
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in Python, Java
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working as Python developer
-- 💞️ I’m looking to collaborate on Java Projects
+- 💞️ I’m looking to collaborate on Python, Java Projects
 - 📫 How to reach me janapureashutosh@gmail.com

 <!---